codio/site/source/docs/student/myfirstproject.html.md

 ---
 title: "My First Project"
-description: "Getting started"
+description: "Creating your first coding project"
 class_name: docs
 full_width: true
 ---

+Codio lets you create your own coding projects independent of formal Coursework.
+When you create a project, a Codio 'Box' is created.

+A Box is a virtual computer in the Cloud.
+You can do whatever you like with this box.
+Here are a few links to things you can do.
+Don't feel you have to master all of these things, but it is useful to know what Codio offers.

+[ IAN - ADD LINKS PLEASE]

+- Comprehensive code editing
+- Installing software, such as programming languages, databases, tools and libraries.
+- Access the Box's terminal.
+- Run your code.
+- Use a preconfigured software stack to avoid lengthy configuration of the Box.
+- Use a preconfigured Starter Pack.
+This is a Box fully configured with both pre-installed software as well as starting point code.
+- Deploy code to external sites and servers.
+- Each Box comes with the following software installed automatically : git, c, java, NodeJS, Ruby, Ubuntu and many other useful tools.
+You don't need to know about any of this but it is good to know for more advanced students.
+- There are many very powerful features in Codio, so feel free to browse the [Boxes] and [IDE] documentation.

+## Creating a new Project
 The first thing you will want to do is to create a new Project and try some coding.
 Check out the options below and why not start off by using a Starter Pack (see below)?

 A project is a combination of a Box and your code workspace.
-When you open up your projects, the IDE file tree will be pointed to the code workspace automatically and can be found at `~/workspace`.
+When you open up your projects, the IDE file tree will be pointed to the code workspace automatically (for those who like detail, this is located at `~/workspace`).

 Start off by ...